 Why not metals?
 People have had metal fillings for years

 Amalgam fillings contain mercury, which is a poisonous metal.
 Unfortunately, the amalgam leaks from your mouth into the rest of the body.
-We’ve been waiting for years for the Food and Drug Administration in the US to release a statement on the use of mercury and on September 24, 2020 they finally did it: they said mercury is neurotoxic because it does not stay locked in the filling but is released into the organs and the brain.
+In 2020 the Food and Drug Administration in the US said mercury is neurotoxic because it does not stay locked in the filling but is released into the organs and the brain.

 The shocking thing is that mercury was first used in fillings in 1830 and then the practice was stopped two years later because of the poisonous nature of mercury.
 But at some point it came back into use because it’s cheap and easy to use compared to, say, gold, and it became standard.

 Mercury has now been removed from all medical use except dentistry.
 It’s banned in most European countries for pregnant and nursing mothers and children, but 50 percent of fillings in the US contain mercury.
 The more amalgam you have in your mouth, the more mercury you’ll find in the brain.

 The scientific literature shows that the effect of mercury on neurons is 80 percent identical to the effect of Alzheimer’s.
 Mercury is still allowed in the UAE but we have lots of patients coming to get it taken out.